-See Specifications (Page 22) regarding minimum battery ratings for reliable genset cranking, especially in cold weather.
-Also see PERIODIC MAINTE-NANCE SCHEDULE (Page 14) and the battery manufacturer's instructions regarding maintenance.
-Reliable genset starting and starter service life depend upon adequate battery system capacity and proper maintenance.
+The genset has a 12 volt, direct current (DC) engine cranking and control system.
+See Specifications (Page iv) regarding minimum battery ratings for reliable genset cranking, especially in cold weather.
+Also see PERIODIC MAINTENANCE SCHEDULE (Page 11) and the battery manufacturer's instructions regarding battery maintenance.

-OnaMax is a trademark of the Onan Corporation.
+$\label{eq:constraint} On a Max is a trademark of the Onan Corporation.$